deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 * [Set up credentials] (#set-up-credentials)
 * [Use Docker CLI] (#use-docker-cli)

-Let's run through these steps with our example docker-say-bundle.
+Let's run through these steps with our example bundle called docker-mixin-practice.
 First, set up a project:
 ```
-mkdir docker-say-bundle;
+mkdir docker-mixin-practice;
-cd docker-say-bundle;
+cd docker-mixin-practice;
 ```

 ### Create a bundle
-Next, use the porter create command to generate a skeleton bundle that you can modify for your needs.
+Next, use the porter create command to generate a skeleton bundle that you can modify as we go through our example.
+Be sure to update the tag at the top of the porter.yaml file from getporter to the name of your own registry.
 ```
 porter create
 ```

 ### Install the Docker mixin
-Next, you need to install the docker mixin to extend the Porter client.
+Next, you need to install the Docker mixin to extend the Porter client.
 To install the mixin, run the line below and you should see the output that it was installed.
 ```
 porter mixins install docker